Affiliate links on Android Authority may earn us a commission. Learn more.

 The reasons may vary, but most users would be well served by hosting a NAS at home.
 If you are the kind to shoot hundreds of photos on your phone or DSLR, or perhaps have a vast collection of movies that you’d like to digitize, a NAS can be a central hub to make them accessible to everyone.
 Personally, I use Plex running on a Synology DS918+ to stream my Blu-Ray collection to my television.

 Sure, cloud storage is an easy alternative, but it comes with many restrictions, and the costs involved are just one.
-2TB of storage on Google Drive will run you $10 a month.
+2TB of storage via a Google One subscription will cost you $10 a month.
 That storage is woefully inadequate for anyone with a larger content library.
 Moreover, the cost is compounded if multiple users subscribe to storage plans.

 A NAS, on the other hand, is a one-time purchase.
 A 4TB hard drive can be purchased for under $100, giving you ample storage without a subscription fee attached.

 A NAS allows you to add lots of storage that can be accessed by all users on the network for a one-time cost.

 If your usage involves playing back movies and music, cloud storage is a no-go once again.
 Most cloud storage providers have strict policies against storing copyrighted content, nor will a media server like Plex be able to read data off Google Drive or OneDrive.